 Abodo curated this information from Twitter and created an article with a variety of visuals to make the data easy to consume and share with others.
 They included links to various apartment listings in different cities at the bottom of the piece to tie in their service offerings.

-Another element that worked with their link bait is the fact that they ranked each city based on the data they collected, which drove more people to express joy, surprise, or anger about where their city landed in the rankings.
+Another element that worked with their link bait is the fact that they ranked each city based on the data they collected, which drove more people to express joy, surprise or anger about where their city landed in the rankings.

 Discussing specific cities and states helped personalize the content for people reading the piece, which led to more discussions about it online.

-Timeliness is also an important factor to consider when creating controversial link bait, or any type of link bait, as it’ll be more likely to resonate since it’s a current issue on your audience’s mind.
+Timeliness is also an important factor to consider when creating controversial link bait, or any type of link bait, as it’ll be more likely to resonate when it’s a current issue on your audience’s mind.

 To prevent reputation-damaging backlash due to your coverage of a controversial subject, plan strategically how your company will cover it, as well as the position itself when discussing the topic.